Viet Nam: Investing in cultural industries to bolster the economy

 2013 Follow-up activities

-The follow-up mission took place from 15 to 22 September 2013 and enabled Mr Tom Fleming, in collaboration with the national team, to prepare a first draft of the National Strategy for the Cultural Industries in Viet Nam.
+The follow-up mission took place from 15 to 22 September 2013 and enabled Mr Tom Fleming, in collaboration with the national team, to prepare a first draft of the National Strategy for the Creative Industries in Viet Nam.
 During the mission, the expert offered comprehensive technical assistance and intensive coaching to VICAS through a daily workshop programme, followed by writing and editing sessions.
 It also helped additional partners to meet, providing them with useful advices on strategic development opportunities.
 The launch of the Strategy took place In December 2013 during the Asia-Europe Foundation conference in Hanoi, including a partnership meeting of donor agencies with a view to jointly identify the best ways of implementing elements of the Strategy.